BoMarconiHenriksen/virtual_server_attack/lecture_notes/03_write_a_shell_script_for_vagrant/README.md

 ##### Set up the vm box again and run the provision
 vagrant reload --provision

-#### Make a vagrant file that install apache and MySql
+#### Make a vagrant file that install apache and MySQL
-1. It should be possible to see a basic homepage.
+1. It should be possible to see a basic homepage.SLET DENNE!
 2. MySql should have 1 tabel with 3 users.

+##### Hints MySQL
+1. Install MySQL without prompts.
+2. Add a password to root.
+3. Install mysql-server.
+4. Run the secure installation.

 #### Python and scripting
 Make an automated Python script that create an Ubuntu droplet and installs nginx, nodejs and a node backend from a shell script.